`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with ferro-orbital order in WTe$_2$: Results

-containing two electrons, where $t$ denotes the kinetic hopping between site 1 and 2, $\mu$ the quantized spin index ($\uparrow$, $\downarrow$), and $U$ the charging energy when both electrons are located in the same site.
-Let's first examine the emergent low-energy effective theories~\cite{supplementary} of this system in its two representative regimes with $t \ll U$ and $t \gg U$.
+containing two electrons, where $t$ denotes the hopping of particles $c_{1\mu}^\dagger$ at site 1, of spin $\mu$ ($\uparrow$ or $\downarrow$), to site 2 and back, and $U$ the charging energy when a site is doubly occupied.
+Let's examine the emergent low-energy effective theories~\cite{supplementary} of this system in its correlated ($4t \le U$) regime.

-For $t \ll U$, states with doubly occupied orbitals are of high energy.
-Upon decoupling these states from the remaining low-energy sector via a unitary transformation of the basis~\cite{chao1977kinetic,White2002,QuantumAlgebra, Sanchez-Barquilla2020} (denoting $-\mu$ as ${\bar{\mu}}$),
+In this regime, states with doubly occupied orbitals are of high energy.
+Upon decoupling these states from the remaining low-energy sector via a unitary transformation of the basis~\cite{chao1977kinetic,White2002,QuantumAlgebra, Sanchez-Barquilla2020} (denoting $-\mu$ as ${\bar{\mu}}$ and the site next to $i$ as $i^\prime$),